hltdev8642/fritzing_importer/README.md

 Duplication behavior

 - If a `.fzp` module references the same file multiple times (same model used more than once), the importer will duplicate the base object for each module and apply placement transforms to each duplicate.

+Assembly and Pins

+- `Create Pins`: When enabled, the importer will create pin markers for module pins defined in the `.fzp` metadata and attach them to the placed module duplicates.
+- `Pin Size` and `Pin as Mesh`: Control the pin marker type and visual size.
+Pin markers default to empties (SPHERE display) and can be created as small sphere meshes.

 - Notes